Chomenor/ioef-cmod/new-filesystem-readme.md

 # Source Directory Options

 A new cvar is introduced called "fs_dirs", which can be set from the command line to adjust which source directories the game uses to load/save files.
-The default is "*homepath basepath steampath".
+The default is "*homepath basepath steampath gogpath".
 This means that homepath is the write directory, indicated by the asterisk, and the other locations are used for reading.
-The specific paths are still controlled by the "fs_homepath", "fs_basepath", and "fs_steampath" cvars, respectively.
+The specific paths are still controlled by the "fs_homepath", "fs_basepath", "fs_steampath", and "fs_gogpath" cvars, respectively.

 Notes:
 - You can set an asterisk on multiple directories.
 The additional directories will be used as backup write directories if the first one fails a write test.